-Toyoda and Ikeya (1991) suggested that the thermal decay of the E', Al and Ti-centres follows second order kinetics, however it was not possible to fit our data using either a first or second order kinetic model (Supplementary Material).
-Instead the isothermal decay data were fitted using a multiple first order kinetic model (Lambert, 2018; Table 1).
-Whilst the actual physical meaning of a Gaussian distribution of energies requires further investigation within the context of ESR defects, and it is unlikely that both the Al and Ti-centres follow exactly the same process of thermal decay, preliminary fits to the data using this model are promising (Fig. 4b,d).
-Values of μ(E_t) ranged from 1.3 - 1.9 eV between samples and centres (Table 1).
+Toyoda and Ikeya (1991) suggested that the thermal decay of the E', AI, and Ti centres follows 2nd-order kinetics; however, it was not possible to fit our data using either a 1st- or 2nd-order kinetic model (Supplement).
+Instead, the isothermal decay data were fitted using a multiple 1st-order kinetic model (Lambert, 2018; Table 1).
+Whilst the actual physical meaning of a Gaussian distribution of energies requires further investigation within the context of ESR defects, and it is unlikely that both the Al and Ti centres follow exactly the same process of thermal decay, preliminary fits to the data using this model are promising (Fig. 4b, d).
+Values of $\mu(E_t)$ ranged from 1.27 to 1.90 eV between samples and centres (Table 1).